futurewalker-org/futurewalker/README.md

 A cross-platform GUI framework written in C++23.

 > [!NOTE]
-> Futurewalker is currently in early development phase.
+> Futurewalker is still in an early phase of development.
-> If you have interest in the project, play around with it and provide feedback!
+> If you're interested in the project, try it out and give us your feedback!

 <img src=docs/images/20260309_Gallery_Color.png width=412> <img src=docs/images/20260309_Gallery_Buttons.png width=412>

 ## Overview

-* Class based retained-mode API
+* Class-based retained-mode API
 * Composable, responsive layout system
 * Customizable styling system
 * Coroutine support
-* GPU accelerated graphics by Skia
+* GPU accelerated graphics powered by Skia
 * Styleless core + styled components

 ## Project goals

-The primary goal of this project is to crate a modern GUI framework for complex tools applications.
+The primary goal of this project is to create a modern GUI framework for complex tool applications.

 More specific goals are:

-* Supporting wide range of features required by complex native applications
+* Supporting a wide range of features required by complex native applications
 * Incorporating modern GUI concepts like responsive layouts, gestures, etc
-* Focusing on flexibility, customizability and extensibility
+* Focusing on flexibility, customizability, and extensibility
 * Supporting multiple platforms, ideally all of popular ones
 * Decent performance and energy efficiency
 * Better safety story compared to other C++ frameworks